fivexl/website/content/case-studies/firi case study/index.md

 case_study: true
 layout: 'case_study'
 tags: ['case study', 'aws']
-testimonial: 'FivexL helped us migrate all our services to a new infrastructure; the change was seamless.
-They think outside the box and are always there when we need them.'
+testimonial: 'FivexL helped us migrate our services to a new infrastructure; the change was seamless.
+They think outside the box and are always there when we need.'
 testimonial_author: 'Thuc Tuan Hoang'
 testimonial_author_position: 'CEO at Firi'
 testimonial_author_portrait: Thuc.png